WebAssembly/component-model/design/mvp/Concurrency.md

 where a **component store** is the top-level "thing" and analogous to a Core WebAssembly [store].

-The reason for the thread/task split is that, when one thread creates a new thread, the new thread is contained by the task of the original thread which creates an N:1 relationship between threads and tasks that ties N threads to the original export call (= "task") that transitively spawned those N threads.
+The reason for the thread/task split is that a single component export call, which spawns a task, can then lead to N more threads being spawned internally as part of the execution of that task.
+This ends up creating an N:1 relationship between threads and tasks.
 This relationship serves several purposes described in the following sections.

+While the store:instance and instance:task relationships are immutably set on creation, the task:thread relationship is *mutable*: guest code running inside a component instance can change which task a thread is currently executing on behalf of by calling the [`thread.set-task`] built-in.
+However, threads immutably record their **original task** so that they can always return to it by calling `thread.set-task` with the sentinel value `0`.

 In the Canonical ABI explainer, threads, tasks, component instances and component stores are represented by the [`Thread`], [`Task`],